Updated July 21, 2021|3 min read

 J.D.
 Power and Associates is a data analytics company best known for its customer satisfaction research and awards.

 The company surveys how customers view a business, from the pricing of their products to the quality of service and communications they receive, and assigns businesses a score out of 1,000 points based on the results.
-In most cases, the score is also translated to a Power Circle rating, where two circles is below industry average and five indicates a business is among the best in its industry.
+In most cases, the score is also translated to a Power Circle rating, where two circles means an insurer provides below industry average service and five indicates a business is among the best in its industry.

 Choosing a life insurance company with high customer satisfaction ratings increases the likelihood that you’ll receive helpful service when managing your policy and that your beneficiaries will have a professional and expedient claims experience when you pass away.